brdatabridge/brazil-company-data-api/README.md

-# 🇧🇷 Brazilian Company Data API (CNPJ)
+# 🇧🇷 Auto-fill Brazilian Company Data with CNPJ

-Auto-fill Brazilian company data in your app using just a CNPJ.
+Stop asking users to manually fill company data.

+With a single API call, you can retrieve clean, structured company information from a Brazilian CNPJ.

-No scraping, no messy data — just one clean API call.
+No scraping.
+No messy data.
+Just one reliable request.

 ---